-The REDF Accelerator brings together a cohort of talented social enterprise leaders who are using the transitional employment model to help their employees overcome barriers to employment and successfully transition into competitive, long-term employment.
-In partnership with the Points of Light Civic Accelerator, fellows receive expert guidance on core business competencies, employee support programs, and the opportunity to build a network of their peers.
-To learn about the experience of being part of the Accelerator, click here to read blogs written by alumni.To begin an application click "Sign Up" if you do not already have a FluidReview account.
+The REDF Accelerator brings together a cohort of incredible social enterprise leaders who are using a transitional employment model to help their employees overcome barriers and successfully transition into competitive, long-term employment.
+Our Fellows receive expert guidance on core business competencies, employee support programs, and the opportunity to plug into a network of like-minded peers.
+To learn about the experience of being part of the Accelerator, click here to read blogs written by alumni.

 Curriculum & Outcomes